mixu/markdown-styles/readme.md

   - Note that `--template`, `--asset-dir`, `--partials` and `--helpers` are deprecated.
 This simplifies the loading logic.
 You need to put each of those resources in the same layout folder.
 - `--export <name>`: Exports a built-in layout to a directory.
 Use `--output <path>` to specify the location to write the built-in layout.
 For example, `--export github --output ./custom-layout` will copy the `github` builtin layout to `./custom-layout`.
 - `--highlight-<language> <module>`: Specifies a custom highlighter module to use for a specific language.
 For example, `--highlight-csv mds-csv` will highlight any `csv` code blocks using the `mds-csv` module.
+- `--no-header-links`: If this flag is passed, the HTML for header links will not be generated.
+The hover links are enabled by default.

 ## The resulting output